ubccpsc/310/docs/26w1/syllabus.md

 Concessions are considered under UBC's
 [Grounds for Academic Concession](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations/academic-concession).
-To request one, email the Course Coordinator with a description of which assessment the request concerns and the relevant circumstances.
+To request one, complete the [concession form](https://ubc.ca1.qualtrics.com/jfe/form/SV_556JGIKU0jaNmLk) by the deadline indicated below with a description of which assessment the request concerns and the relevant circumstances.

 Concessions vary by assessment:

 - **Participation:** we are unable to offer concessions for participation — four lectures are already dropped, and you may opt out entirely in the first two weeks.
 See [Participation](#participation).
 - **A missed lab:** we are unable to offer concessions for missed labs — your lowest lab mark is already dropped.
 See the [lab policy](#labs).
-- **A missed project deliverable:** contact the Course Coordinator within one week of the deadline.
+- **A missed project deliverable:** submit the concession form within one week of the deadline.
 If granted, the weight shifts to the final exam.
 As the project is cumulative, you will still be expected to make up the work.
-- **A missed midterm:** contact the Course Coordinator within one week of the midterm.
+- **A missed midterm:** submit the concession form within one week of the midterm.
 If granted, the weight shifts to the final exam.
 - **A missed final:** contact your faculty's advising office to request standing deferred status; you will write the exam at a later date.

 ### Accessibility and Accommodation